NecipAkgz/fhevm-example-factory/docs/fhe-public-decrypt-multiple-values.md

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.24;

-import { FHE, euint8 } from "@fhevm/solidity/lib/FHE.sol";
+import {FHE, euint8} from "@fhevm/solidity/lib/FHE.sol";
-import { ZamaEthereumConfig } from "@fhevm/solidity/config/ZamaConfig.sol";
+import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @title HighestDieRoll
- * @notice Implements a simple 8-sided Die Roll game demonstrating public, permissionless decryption
+ * Implements a simple 8-sided Die Roll game demonstrating public, permissionless decryption
  * using the FHE.makePubliclyDecryptable feature.
+ *
  * @dev Inherits from ZamaEthereumConfig to access FHE functions like FHE.randEbool() and FHE.verifySignatures().
  */
 contract HighestDieRoll is ZamaEthereumConfig {
     constructor() {}

+    // Simple counter to assign a unique ID to each new game. uint256 private counter = 0;

     /**
-     * @notice Simple counter to assign a unique ID to each new game.
+     * Defines the entire state for a single Heads or Tails game instance.
      */
-    uint256 private counter = 0;

-    /**
-     * @notice Defines the entire state for a single Heads or Tails game instance.
-     */
     struct Game {
-        /// @notice The address of the player who chose Heads. address playerA;
+        // The address of the player who chose Heads. address playerA;
-        /// @notice The address of the player who chose Tails. address playerB;
+        // The address of the player who chose Tails. address playerB;
-        /// @notice The core encrypted result.
+        // The core encrypted result.
 This is a publicly decryptable set of 4 handle. euint8 playerAEncryptedDieRoll;
         euint8 playerBEncryptedDieRoll;
-        /// @notice The clear address of the final winne, address(0) if draw, set after decryption and verification. address winner;
+        // The clear address of the final winne, address(0) if draw, set after decryption and verification. address winner;
-        /// @notice true if the game result is revealed bool revealed;
+        // true if the game result is revealed bool revealed;
     }

-    /**
-     * @notice Mapping to store all game states, accessible by a unique game ID.
+    // Mapping to store all game states, accessible by a unique game ID. mapping(uint256 gameId => Game game) public games;
-     */
-    mapping(uint256 gameId => Game game) public games;

-    /**
-     * @notice Emitted when a new game is started, providing the encrypted handle required for decryption.
+    // Emitted when a new game is started, providing the encrypted handle required for decryption.
-     * @param gameId The unique identifier for the game.
+    // gameId: The unique identifier for the game.
-     * @param playerA The address of playerA.
+    // playerA: The address of playerA.
-     * @param playerB The address of playerB.
+    // playerB: The address of playerB.
-     * @param playerAEncryptedDieRoll The encrypted die roll result of playerA.
+    // playerAEncryptedDieRoll: The encrypted die roll result of playerA.
-     * @param playerBEncryptedDieRoll The encrypted die roll result of playerB.
+    // playerBEncryptedDieRoll: The encrypted die roll result of playerB. event GameCreated(
-     */
-    event GameCreated(
         uint256 indexed gameId,
         address indexed playerA,